peterhinch/micropython-async/FASTPOLL.md

 The `fast_io` version adds `ioq_len=0` and `lp_len=0` arguments to
 `get_event_loop`.
 These determine the lengths of I/O and low priority queues.
-The zero defaults cause the queues not to be instantiated.
-The scheduler operates as per the official version.
-If an I/O queue length > 0 is provided, I/O performed by `StreamReader` and `StreamWriter` objects will be prioritised over other coros.
-If a low priority queue length > 0 is specified, tasks have an option to yield in such a way to minimise competition with other tasks.
+The zero defaults cause the queues not to be instantiated, in which case the scheduler operates as per the official version.
+If an I/O queue length > 0 is provided, I/O performed by `StreamReader` and `StreamWriter` objects is prioritised over other coros.
+If a low priority queue length > 0 is specified, tasks have an option to yield in such a way to minimise their competition with other tasks.

 Arguments to `get_event_loop()`:
  1. `runq_len=16` Length of normal queue.
 Default 16 tasks.